sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/acsai/info/third-year/Internship/writing-the-report.md

 ### Overleaf and recommended template

 To get started with LaTeX, we suggest using [Overleaf](https://www.overleaf.com), an online LaTeX editor that requires no installation on your computer.
-For your report, you can begin with this [template for the Sapienza bachelor’s thesis](https://ctan.org/pkg/sapthesis).
+For your report, you can begin with this [template for the Sapienza bachelor's thesis](https://ctan.org/pkg/sapthesis).
 Although designed for a thesis, it can easily be used for an internship report.
 The template needs to be imported manually.
 To do so, download the zip file, then in Overleaf click on **New Project** and select **Upload Project**.
 Upload the zip file you downloaded and afterwards you will only need to create a new .tex file.

 {{% hint info %}}
 <i class="fa-solid fa-circle-info" style="color: #74C0FC;"></i> **Learning LaTeX**

-If you have never used LaTeX before, don’t worry!
+If you have never used LaTeX before, don't worry!
 You can start with this [30-minute quick guide](https://it.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) to familiarize yourself with the basics.
 {{% /hint %}}

 {{% hint tip %}}